kose1n/MVC-pattern-shop/About site.md

 -The ability to choose the size of the product -Possibility to place an order (without payment)

-All this works together with a database that has the name "super_mag(1).sql"
+All this works together with a database that has the name "date_base_cher.sql"

 Set of technologies:
 HTML/Css